Are you considering embarking on the journey of starting a car rental business in California? It is the best rental business idea to begin with.

 For instance, forming an LLC can provide personal liability protection, which is crucial in a business where accidents involving rented vehicles can occur.

-This protects your personal assets in case of a lawsuit.
+This protects your assets in case of a lawsuit.

 Business Registration